entwicklerstube/takeoff/README.md

 - 🔌 Plug & Play
 - 💎 No configuration required
 - 🌟 You can install it globaly or project-based
-- 🧙‍ One Dependency to rule them all
 - 📦 Shipped with a bunch of useful utils
 - 🔍 Detects valid stations up the tree
 - ⏱ Save time by automating your workflow